openchattanooga/chamap-design/README.md

 ### Step 3: Suggest a Design Change to the Basemap
 1. Download your json design file from Mapbox and rename it chamap master.json.
 2. Sign into Github and fork this project.
-3. Replace the chamap master.json file with the file you downloaded from Mapbox.
+3. Replace the contents of the chamap master.json file with the contents of the file you downloaded from Mapbox.
-4. Send a merge request and provide details about the design improves you made to the basemap.
+4. Send a merge request and provide details about the design improvements you made to the basemap.